 Gardens

-Best trees to grow in pots – 15 compact varieties for year round interest
+Best trees to grow in pots – 16 species to suit any outdoor space

-With both deciduous and evergreen options, offering various leaf color, fruit and flowers through the seasons, potted trees are versatile container gardening ideas.
+Among the best trees to grow in pots you will be sure to find the perfect option for adding to your patio, front porch, courtyard or other areas of your backyard.
+With deciduous and evergreen options offering a spectrum of leaf color, fruit and flowers through the seasons, potted trees are versatile container gardening ideas.

-Growing pots in trees is a way to zone a secluded seating or dining area as a patio idea, flowering trees can add color and scent, while citrus or olive trees are ideal if you want to create a Mediterranean-style garden.
+Growing pots in trees offer so many benefits.
+It is a way to zone a secluded seating or dining area as a patio idea; flowering trees can add color and scent; while citrus or olive trees are ideal if you want to create a Mediterranean-style garden.
 There are also plenty of low maintenance trees for pots so that you can grow them with ease.

-Many different trees can thrive in pots, so look beyond the local garden center for inspiration.
-You could choose one of the best indoor trees that you move outdoors in warmer months to surround yourself with nature year round.
+Many different trees can thrive in pots, so my advice would be to look beyond the local garden center for inspiration.
+You could even choose one of the best indoor trees that you move outdoors in warmer months to surround yourself with nature all year round.

 If you want a low-maintenance planting scheme, then the best trees to grow in pots must be compatible with your local climate, and require minimal pruning.
 An advantage of planting trees in pots is that you can control their soil type – perhaps growing an acid-loving tree in a chalky soil, or creating free-draining conditions in a garden with heavy clay soil.